 - Journalism largely consists in saying 'Lord Jones is dead' to people who never knew Lord Jones was alive.
 (G.K.
 Chesterton)

-- My son has taken up meditation--at least it's better than sitting doing nothing.
+- My son has taken up meditation--at least it's better than sitting around doing nothing.
 (Max Kauffmann)

-- Newspaper headline about a fortune teller who escaped from prison: Small Medium at Large
+- Newspaper headline about a short fortune-teller who escaped from prison: Small Medium at Large

 - What if there were no hypothetical situations?